xu-jiayao/xu-jiayao.github.io/_pages/about.md

 We implement Zigzag ordering-based parallelism in the reconstruction process to ensure efficient calculations between blocks during parallel reconstruction.

-Experimental results show that the proposed algorithm accelerates the baseline algorithm by **3.26 to 7.13 times**.
+Experimental results show that the proposed algorithm accelerates the baseline algorithm by <font color=darkred>3.26 to 7.13 times</font>.

 [**Paper**](https://dl.acm.org/doi/abs/10.1145/3447450.3447489)